illusorier/123/Library/RxJS.md

 RxJS is a library for composing asynchronous and event-based programs by using observable sequences.

-It extends the observable pattern
+It extends the observable pattern to support

 ReactiveX combines the Observer pattern with the iterator pattern and functional programming with collections